ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Appendix

 \subsubsection{Production Datasets}

+The task taxonomy of the production datasets is presented in Figure~\ref{fig:task_taxonomy}, consisting of 6 task types from 10 different domains.
 As illustrated in Figure \ref{fig:task_taxonomy}, the task taxonomy of our production contains six types of natural language understanding tasks.
 We provide detailed explanation here and several examples in Table~\ref{tab:production}. \begin{itemize} \item \textbf{Objection} are datasets that we gathered from production scenario.
 Objection tasks are language understanding tasks where model will have to analyze whether the speaker is proposing an argument in opposition of the previous contents. \item \textbf{Profile} are datasets that we gathered from realistic industrial scenario.
 Profile tasks are language understanding tasks similar to intent classification, where model will have to tell whether the current sentence is describing certain intention. \item \textbf{Mention} are also datasets that we gathered from realistic industrial scenario.
 Mention tasks are language understanding tasks that model have to judge whether given sentence mentioned sales keywords. \item \textbf{Violation} are also datasets that we gathered from realistic industrial scenario.
 Violation tasks are language understanding tasks that model will have to tell if speaker violates the sales guidelines. \item \textbf{Acception} are also datasets that we gathered from realistic industrial scenario.
 Acception tasks are language understanding tasks that let model tell if the speaker follows systems instruction and tell sales keywords to customer. \item \textbf{Execution} are also datasets that we gathered from realistic industrial scenario.
 Execution tasks are language understanding tasks that model will have to find out whether a salesman follow the predefined sales guidance when talking to customer. \end{itemize}